 Bernd has been granted 10 patents, has 31 patents pending, has been published more than 40 times, and has published a book in both German and English (“From Idea to Innovation: A Handbook for Inventors, Decision Makers, and Organizations”, Springer Publishers, https://www.amazon.ca/Idea-Innovation-Handbook-Inventors-Organizations/dp/3642541704)

 Edoardo Giorgini grew up in a small town near Bologna (Italy).
 While this environment allowed him to grow up in a quiet and healthy environment, he realized it also put some limits to his potential professional growth potential.
-Fortunately the Academy of Fine Arts in Bologna saw the promise in Edoardo and provided him with the experiences needed to allow him to expand his depth and breadth of experiences.
+Fortunately, the Academy of Fine Arts in Bologna saw the promise in Edoardo and provided him with the experiences needed to allow him to expand his depth and breadth of experiences.
 As an example, Edoardo was able to study in California at UC Davis after winning a scholarship.
-He has always had passion about everything that’s art related, and I wanted to obtain something that allowed him to use his passion to tangibly make a difference.
-That drive and interest was embodied in graphic design where he can use his creativity and to solve real problems.
+He has always had a passion for everything that’s art-related, and I wanted to obtain something that allowed him to use his passion to tangibly make a difference.
+That drive and interest were embodied in graphic design where he can use his creativity to solve real problems.
 That’s what he does, he creates beautiful and most importantly, functional designs experiences that can be integrated into projects that make a difference.